mike42/forestry/README.md

         --display-file prefix
         -f prefix
             Save rendered frames to files, named with the specified prefix.
-This may produce several gigabytes of data, so considder combining it with options such as --display-invisible 50, --num-frames 100 --display-skip 1
+This may produce several gigabytes of data, so consider combining it with options such as --display-invisible 50, --num-frames 100 --display-skip 1

             Remember that a simulation can be repeated if you pass it a seed!